 Ciao Bambino can help you plan an incredible family vacation in Bavaria

-From Garmisch-Partenkirchen you can also take a cog wheel train or cable car to the top of the Zugspitze, the highest mountain in Germany.
+From Garmisch-Partenkirchen you can also take a cogwheel train or cable car to the top of the Zugspitze, the highest mountain in Germany.
 The trip is worth it for the stunning views of Austria, Italy, Switzerland and Germany.
 A fabulous thing to do in Garmisch is to hike the Partnachklamm, a gorge carved deep between steep limestone walls by a raging river, but it is unsafe for children under 13 or 14.
-A more suitable hike with similar scenery is in nearby Mittenwald.
+Mittenwald (described below) offers a more suitable hike with similar scenery.

 Mittenwald, on the Austrian border, is often noted as one of the most charming villages in Germany.
 Picturesque, mostly traffic free, and historical, the town is beautifully decorated with elaborately frescoed paintings on the exteriors of churches, buildings and homes.
 A special adventure in Mittenwald, especially if your children are too young to hike the Partnachklamm, is the Geisterklamm, or Spirit Gorge.

-The trails through this dramatic gorge are designed for children and guarded with chain-link fence, even across bridges.
-The ancient cliffs, the swirling water and cascading waterfalls are spectacular.
-Depending on the ages and endurance of your children, you can choose the shorter walk which begins in Mittenwald, or the longer walk, accessible from Leutasch, Austria.
+The trails through this dramatic gorge are designed for children and guarded with chain-link fences, even across bridges.
+The ancient cliffs, swirling water and cascading waterfalls are spectacular.
+Depending on the ages and endurance of your children, you can choose the shorter walk that begins in Mittenwald, or a longer walk accessible from Leutasch, Austria.

-Scenic little villages are everywhere in the southern, mountainous region of Bavaria in Germany.
-Don’t miss Grainau, a town awarded the “Kinderland” title for its availability of child-care and special menus for children in its “Kinderland” restaurants.
+Scenic little villages are everywhere in mountainous Bavaria.
+Don’t miss Grainau, a town awarded the “Kinderland” title for its availability of childcare and special menus for children in its “Kinderland” restaurants.
 Oberammergau, known for its once-a-decade production of the Passion Plays, is home to dozens of woodcarver shops.
-Your travels through Germany are not complete without a visit to unforgettable Bavaria.
+Your travels through Germany are not complete without a visit to this unforgettable region.